Butternut Squash on Slimming World – a guide with Recipes

 Spiralised butternut squash in a salad.
 It sounds weird but it is absolutely lovely raw and spiralised in a salad.
 I must admit for this I buy the prepared spiralised one.
 In my opinion, life is too short to do it yourself!

-I love butternut squash and recently made butternut squash and cherry tomato pasta bake which was delicious.
+I love butternut squash and recently made a butternut squash and cherry tomato pasta bake, which was delicious.

 Butternut squash pasta bake